 3. I will provide cybersecurity training for all my employees.
 One of the most important (and cost-effective) security systems is between your employees’ ears.
 We can only do so much with software and policies.
 At the end of the day, you need a slightly paranoid and aware workforce to sniff out inconsistencies and pay attention.

 4. I will develop a five year IT plan.
 Having an idea of where you are and where you are going is vital.
 You have become proactive in planning.

 5. I will develop an actual IT budget.

 6. I will develop and enforce my IT security policies.

 Let’s leave it at that.
 Six is enough to start working on.
 We promise you won’t regret adopting these new goals and habits.

 Need a little help?
 We would be happy to discuss your IT plan.

 Marius has over 25 years of extensive technical and business managerial experience.
-After beginning his career in the R&D sector of mechanical engineering Marius made the switch to IT in 1996, first acting as a technical support engineer and later moving up to the departmental general manager of a large JSE-isted company.
+After beginning his career in the R&D sector of mechanical engineering, Marius made the switch to IT in 1996.
+He first acted as a technical support engineer and later moving up to the departmental general manager of a large JSE-isted company.
 After immigrating to the U.S. in 2001, Marius began laying the foundation for what would eventually become 360 Smart Networks.